iterorganization/IMAS-Validator/docs/source/installing.rst

     # For development an installation in editable mode may be more convenient
     pip install -e .[all]

-* Load IMAS and IMASPy.
+* Load IMAS and IMASPy

   .. code-block:: bash

-    # load every time you use ids_validator
+    # Load modules every time you use ids_validator
     module load IMAS/3.40.1-5.1.0-intel-2020b IMASPy
+    # And activate the Python virtual environment
+    . venv/bin/activate

 * Test the installation